 What must be Considered when Filing a Claim?

-The filing of insolvency claims takes place at the insolvency administrator’s office in Germany and not at the insolvency court.
+The filing of insolvency claims occurs at the insolvency administrator’s office in Germany and not at the insolvency court.
 If you have filed your claims with the insolvency court by mistake, the insolvency court will forward your registration.
 In practice, however, this means that your registration will not reach the insolvency administrator until a few days later, which can lead to the registration deadline being missed.

 What Happens if a Filing Deadline is missed for Insolvency Proceedings?